Disaster Legal Services

 Assistance with life, medical and property insurance claims

-Help with home repair contracts and contractors
+Help with home repair contracts and contractors, including fraud or scams

 Replacement of wills and other important legal documents destroyed in the disaster

 Emergency family law-related needs caused by a change in housing circumstances

 The hotline is available weekdays between 9:00 a.m. and 5:00 p.m.
 Individuals who qualify for assistance will be matched with North Carolina lawyers who have volunteered to provide free, limited legal help.
 Survivors should be aware that there are some limitations on disaster legal services.
 For example, assistance is not available for cases that will produce a fee (i.e., those cases where fees are paid part of the settlement by the court).
 Such cases will be referred to the NCBA Lawyer Referral Service (www.NCFindALawyer.org).